2qx/awesome-bitcoin-cash/README.md

 These are other projects dedicated to listing projects in the Bitcoin Cash ecosystem:

+- [HelpMe Cash](https://helpme.cash/) [🔵](https://helpme.cash/CashTokens/) - A collection of links to things related to the cryptocurrency Bitcoin Cash
 - [Bitcoin Cash Projects](https://www.bitcoin.com/bitcoin-cash-projects/) - maintained by bitcoin.com.
 - [BCH Developments](https://keepbitcoinfree.org/bch-dev/) - list maintained by KeepBitcoinFree.
 - [Canonical awesome-bitcoin-cash](https://github.com/dsmurrell/awesome-bitcoin-cash) - the original.